Pens outlast Capitals in first meeting of season

 Lafferty was recalled from Wilkes-Barre/Scranton of the American Hockey League on Saturday but hadn't scored a point in his previous 15 NHL games.
 He ended that slump with his first-period goal, his fifth of the season.
 Pittsburgh goalie Matt Murray was in just his eighth game since the start of December but now has won six in a row.
 He finished with 29 saves, including 11 in the third period.

 Meanwhile, Washington rookie goalie Ilya Samsonov had won his previous 11 decisions before dropping this one.
 He also finished with 29 saves.
-Lars Eller gave the Capitals a 1-0 lead in the first period on a high shot that beat Murray with 9:22 remaining but the Penguins answered quickly, tying the game just 68 seconds later and taking a 2-1 lead 54 seconds after that.
+Lars Eller gave the Capitals a 1-0 lead in the first period on a high shot that beat Murray with 9:22 remaining, but the Penguins answered quickly.
+They tied the game just 68 seconds later and took a 2-1 lead 54 seconds after that.
 The game-tying goal came from Lafferty on a shot from the left side.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)